 Previous My-practice Poems

 Click this to open the file.
 The file begins with my first poem on December 2, 2018.
-Click the scripture reference hotlink.
-Enter the scripture (for example, Psalm 25:1-10) in the text box, and hit Enter to see the scripture I am writing about.
+Look up the scripture (for example, Psalm 25:1-10) in your preferred online Bible source.
 Read the scripture, and then read the poem.

 Suggestion for Reading